siglens/siglens-docs/docs/spl-docs/rex-command.md

 ### regex-expression

 **Syntax:** `"<string>"` \
 **Description:** The PCRE regular expression that defines the information to match and extract from the specified field.
+The regular expression must be given in a quoted string.

 ### Examples